Asymptotic analysis of the finite predictor for fractional Gaussian noise: The function and its properties

 \section{The function $\mathbf{Q(z)}$ and its properties}

-As previously mentioned, the key element of our approach is the sectionally holomorphic extension $Q(z)$ of the spectral density of the sequence which drives the ARIMA process.
-For the fGn, it has a rather complicated form \eqref{Qdef}, which involves special functions, namely, polylogarithms.
-The next theorem derives its main properties relevant to our purposes.
+As previously mentioned, the key element of our approach is the sectionally holomorphic extension $Q(z)$ of the spectral density of the innovations driving the ARMA process.
+For fGn, this extension takes a rather complicated form \eqref{Qdef} involving special functions - specifically, polylogarithms.
+The following theorem derives the main properties of $Q(z)$ required for our analysis.